 - Passwordless systems: Users log in with one-time codes, sent via SMS or email

-Each connection can be shared among multiple clients.
-You can configure any number of connections, and then choose which of them to enable for each client.
+Each connection can be shared among multiple applications.
+You can configure any number of connections, and then choose which of them to enable for each application.